saasscaleup/laravel-log-alarm/README.md

   </a>
 </p>

-# Log Listener for Laravel
+# Log Alarm for Laravel

 **Log Alarm** is a robust and easy-to-use Laravel package designed to enhance your application's logging capabilities.
 Whether you're running a small web app or a large enterprise system, Log Alarm helps you stay on top of your logs by providing real-time monitoring, error detection, and instant notifications via Slack and email.